- Letter regarding remote supervision

 Test Results Reporting

-All laboratories performing SARS-CoV-2 diagnostic or serology testing, including those using SARS-CoV-2 Point-of-Care tests, are required to report test results to the Commissioner of Health through the Electronic Clinical Laboratory Reporting System (ECLRS) immediately (within 3 hours).
+All laboratories performing SARS-CoV-2 diagnostic or serology testing, including those using SARS-CoV-2 Point-of-Care tests, are required to report test results to the Commissioner of Health through the Electronic Clinical Laboratory Reporting System (ECLRS) within 24 hours.
 Required reporting includes all positive, negative, and indeterminate results, as well as test type, specimen source, and several demographic details of the individual tested.
 Results must be reported to ECLRS through HL7 or manual entry.
 Contact the ECLRS Help Desk at (866) 325–7743 or email@example.com with any technical questions.

 - NYSDOH Clinical Laboratory Evaluation Program